Hammonton High School: Awards, recognition and rankings

 Hammonton High School's boys' swimming and diving team was recognized with the Boys Gold Award by the 2005-06 NISCA/Kiefer Scholar Team Award.

 The school was the 229th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 288th in the state of 328 schools in 2012, after being ranked 233rd in 2010 out of 322 schools listed.
 The magazine ranked the school 239th in 2008 out of 316 schools.
 The school was ranked 233rd in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school tied for 175th out of 381 public high schools statewide in its 2011 rankings (an increase of 44 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (81.2%) and language arts literacy (92.4%) components of the High School Proficiency Assessment (HSPA).

+Student activities

+The school offers a wide range of clubs for students to participate in, centering around different activities including music, community service, arts, academics, society, and more.
+There are 31 different clubs, some of which are selective to join.
+The school offers a student council where student leaders are elected to plan events like pep rallies for the students, and make decisions for the overall student body.
+Hammonton High School has a chapter of The National Honor Society, an honor-based club students must apply to join.
+The National Honor Society and other clubs like Leo Club, Key Club, and Interact Club all center around community service in the school's area.